About the Tail Design Marketplace

 2) It's extremely helpful if you have a Paypal Business account rather than a personal one.
 It's annoying and bugs me but the marketplace software requires it to do automatic commission payments to you

 3) Starting with $50/sale

 4) All templates come in six sizes (XS-XXL), all designs must be submitted in all sizes so they can be sold

 Q: Does this cost me anything?

-A: There is a commission structure on sales, but no, signing up and posting tails doesn't cost you anything
+A: No, signing up and posting tails doesn't cost you anything

 Q: Ok, what's the commission then?

 A: For every tail that is sold using one of your designs, you will receive $50 commission, with no limits on number of designs you can post, and no ceiling on sales.

 Q: But I don't get paid per-upload?